 "Sho" means brush so when "sho" and "do" are connected as one word this may be translated as "The Way of the Brush."
 So looking at this term more deeply we may say that Shodo is the way of attaining enlightenment by the way of the brush.
 In the case of the practice of Shodo the brush is used to write the Chinese characters, or kanji, that form the basis of the Japanese written language.

 Our Shodo classes are held from 5:30 - 7:30 PM on the first and third Thursdays of the month.
-The classes our taught by Seisen Horino Sensei.
-Horino's-sensei's father was a master calligrapher in Japan and was the founder of a school of shodo that is still active in japan today.
-Class tuition is $60 per month which does not include supplies.
+Class fees are by donation only (suggested amount is $10 per class which does not include cost of supplies).
 We welcome you to join us.
 Please contact us via email for further information.

 Shakyo (devotional copying of the Sutras) is also offered every other month.